risc0/risc0/website/api_versioned_docs/version-1.0/recursion.md

 The Recursion Circuit supports a number of programs, including `lift`, `join`, `resolve`, and `identity_p254`.
 These are using internally to the [Prover] implementations to produce [SuccinctReceipt] and [Groth16Receipt].

 1. The `lift` program verifies a STARK proof from the RISC-V Prover, using the Recursion Prover.
-This recursion proof has a single constant-time verification procedure, with respect to the original segment length, and is then used as the input to all other recursion programs (e.g. join, resolve, and identity\_p254).
+This recursion proof has a single constant-time verification procedure, with respect to the original segment length, and is then used as the input to all other recursion programs (e.g. `join`, `resolve`, and `identity_p254`).
 2. The `join` program verifies two proofs from the Recursion Prover, using the Recursion Prover.
 By repeated application of `join`, any number of receipts for execution spans within the same session can be compressed into a single receipt for the entire session.
 3. The `identity_p254` program verifies a proof from the Recursion Prover using the Recursion Prover with the Poseidon254 hash function.
-The identity\_p254 program is used as the last step in the prover pipeline before running the Groth16 prover.
+The `identity_p254` program is used as the last step in the prover pipeline before running the Groth16 prover.

 ## STARK-to-SNARK Wrapping